List of Cobra (G.I. Joe) characters: Headman

 Headman appeared in the DiC G.I.
 Joe animated series, voiced by Scott McNeil.
 He is the main villain of a two-part episode "The Greatest Evil".
 G.I.
 Joe and Cobra team up to stop him.
 First they attack his inner city headquarters.
 Headman retreats to a secret base in the desert and kidnaps Falcon and the sister of Crimson Guard Immortal to use as hostages.
 Falcon escapes and calls his teammates for help.
-Joe and Cobra follow Falcon's signal and attack the desert base. eventually members of both groups face down Headman in the base's manufacturing plant where the drug kingpin tries to spray his product over them, hoping their deaths by overdose will help boost the sales of his product.
+Joe and Cobra follow Falcon's signal and attack the desert base.
+Members of both groups face down Headman in the base's manufacturing plant, where the drug kingpin tries to spray his product over them, hoping their deaths by overdose will help boost the sales of his product.
 The plan backfires however and Headman ends up getting sprayed instead and begins having a severe overdose.
 Just before succumbing, Headman sets off the self-destructive mechanism for the base.
 All the Joe and Cobra forces escape the base's destruction.
 The last scene of the episode shows Headman's arm sticking out of the rubble followed by a blank screen and the words "Drugs Kill."

 In IDW Publishing's G.I.
 Joe continuity, he first appears (in the second ongoing G.I.
 Joe: Cobra series) as a right-hand man to Major Bludd, who is known and feared for decapitating his foes.
-His character and very appearance are a complete departure from the drug lord image from his action figure and past comic book appearances.
+His character and appearance are a departure from the drug lord image from his action figure and past comic book appearances.